Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Conclusion

 \section{Conclusion}

-Obtaining a uniform $\eps$-error probability bound is precisely a way to characterize the distribution function of $\Delta_{J_T}$ induced by a particular algorithm, based on which we believe that a uniform $\eps$-error probability bound is a fundamental quantity for any measures for identifying an $\eps$-good arm.
+Obtaining a uniform $\eps$-error probability bound is precisely a way to characterize the distribution function of $\Delta_{J_T}$ induced by a particular algorithm, based on which we believe that a uniform $\eps$-error probability bound is a fundamental quantity for any measures for returning an $\eps$-good arm.

 As such, we believe our paper opens up numerous exciting open problems.
-First, our bound is closer to the minimax nature except for the dependence on the number of good arms $m(\eps)$.
-We like to push it towards a fully instance-dependent sample complexity bound and study instance optimality.
-Second, SH does not achieve an optimal $(\eps,\delta)$-PAC sample complexity (due to logarithmic factors).
-On the other hand, as we report in our appendix, adjusting its sample allocation scheme does achieve the optimal rate, but it does not seem to achieve the usual near-optimal instance-dependent sample complexity of $\tilde\Theta(\sum_i \Delta_i^{-2})$.
-We wonder if a modified SH or other algorithms can be optimal for both sample complexity measures simultaneously.
-Third, another practical pure exploration algorithm is track-and-stop by~\citet{garivier16optimal}, which is also parameter-free if we only take its sampling strategy and not the stopping strategy.
-It would be interesting to investigate if track-and-stop achieves similar guarantees as DSH.
+First, SH does not achieve an optimal worst-case sample complexity of $\Theta(\frac{n}{\eps^2}\ln(1/\dt))$ (due to logarithmic factors).
+While adjusting its sample allocation scheme does achieve the optimal rate as we report in the appendix, it does not seem to achieve the usual instance-dependent sample complexity of $\tilde\Theta(\sum_i (\eps \vee \Delta_i)^{-2})$ achieved by many existing algorithms.
+We wonder if a modified SH or other algorithms can simultaneously be optimal for both sample complexity measures.
+Second, another practical pure exploration algorithm is track-and-stop by~\citet{garivier16optimal} and their variants.
+They are also parameter-free if we only take its sampling strategy and not the stopping strategy.
+It would be interesting to investigate if track-and-stop achieves similar near-optimal guarantees as DSH.

-We remark that, to our knowledge, there is no negative societal impact of our paper.